Cruise Ship Medical Exam

 Last but not least, try to get a good night’s sleep and come to your appointment relaxed.
 Anxiety can affect certain exam components, such as blood pressure readings, so it’s in your best interest to arrive calm and rested.

-It’s best to email your medical and administrative document copies to phonenurse@firstmedcenters.com before your appointment so we can ensure all necessary exams and checkups are scheduled.
-In your email, please indicate your full name, date of birth, and appointment time.
+Before your appointment, please email copies of your medical and administrative documents to phonenurse@firstmedcenters.com so we can ensure that all necessary exams and checkups are scheduled.
+In the email, indicate your full name, date of birth, and appointment time.

 What to bring to your visit?